MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 1. Open the **__init__.py** file in the **api_search** folder.

-2. Copy the following Python code into it.
+2. Replace the file's contents with the following Python code.

     :::code language="python" source="~/../msdocs-python-etl-serverless/api_search/__init__.py" highlight="28-32,43,52,60-66"  :::